SBVK2004/Day1-Task2/README.md

 # Day1-Task2

 # State Recognition of a given object

+## Objective : To predict whether a given object is in on or off

 ## Process involved to successful completion of the project

 ### 1. ***Image Preprocessing:***
   #### Applies resizing, normalization, and augmentations (like flipping, rotation) to make the model more robust.
 ### 2. ***Train/Validation Split:***